The Mighty Colorado River!

 Colorado River Museum

-The museum features a collection of Indian artifacts, pottery, photographs, old memorabilia and antiques.
-The museum displays, artifacts and memorabilia really bring the area's past to life.
-A model railway, Mojave Tribe artifacts, photos and maps from today and yesterday, minerals and gemstone, plus a fossilized nautilus snail that dates back some 240 million years area few of their exhibits that make it a worthwhile visit.
+The museum features a collection of pottery, photographs, old memorabilia and antiques.
+These collections really bring the area's past to life.
+A model railway, photos and maps from today and yesterday, minerals and gemstone, plus a fossilized nautilus snail that dates back some 240 million years are a few of their exhibits that make it a worthwhile visit.

 Lake Mohave Resort at Katherine's Landing Marina

 Located nine miles north of Bullhead City on the Arizona side of Lake Mohave, Katherine's Landing features RV facilities, boat rentals, boat slips, launch ramp, picnic area, marina, dry storage, restaurant, snack bar, general store, hotel and other resort amenities.
 Boat rentals range from personal watercraft to 16-foot fishing boats, 18-foot runabouts for waterskiing and exploring, 24-foot patio boats, and houseboats that sleep up to 14 people.

 The Hardyville Cemetery, is also known as the Hardyville Pioneer Cemetery, located at 1776 Arizona State Route 95 in Bullhead.
 In the 19th century the current site of Bullhead City was called Hardyville, named for an early resident and politician, William Hardy.
 After the 19th century there was a population boom in Hardyville as mining became more profitable, the beginning of the 20th century saw mining activities move away from the Colorado River and Hardyville.
 When the railroad was constructed from Needles, California to Kingman, Arizona, Hardyville was abandoned and became a ghost town.
 The Hardyville Cemetery, now a historic landmark, is the most significant existing remnant of Hardyville.